 There is a lot of upside potential now, as China has some of the best e-commerce stocks globally and is returning to normality.
 In due course, e-commerce will pick up where it left off, but those who have already solved their ticket to the top of Canadian e-commerce risk missing out on the next stage.

 The company offers a unique platform for providers of e-commerce and mobile commerce.
 Smart investments in the e-commerce business could help turn it into a large share of e-commerce companies.
-The Californian company operates in over 30 countries and offers not only online auctions but also classified ads.
+The Californian company operates in over 30 countries and offers online auctions and classified ads.

 This makes Amazon one of the best e-commerce stocks of all time.
 One of the good ways to exploit the e-commerce trend is in the underlying real estate.